 The Projection Dive Planner software is available separately and allows pre-dive CC and OC planning and experimentation with various decompression options for open water as well as "no clear surface" environments.
 At any time during the planned dive the bailout option can be selected and the quickest decompression using the best gases or the gases from your pre-constructed list will be calculated, taking into account the overhead environment.
 Any sector of the dive can be specified as an overhead environment, so you can plan a dive to 80m, and then plan a 20 minute swim into a tunnel and then have the planner calculate your decompression and bailout gas required taking into account the fact that you have a 20 minute horizontal swim before you can start the ascent.
 The tunnel doesn't have to be horizontal, you can add as much variation to the dive as you like.
 You can specify different gradient factors, ascent rates as well as max. ppO2 and other variables for the bailout.
-All bailout gas quantities are calculated even advising you what size cylinder shall be carried taking into consideration your chosen gas reserve and fill pressure.
-A dive plan can be created involving multiple dives with a different surface interval for each to show you the effect of e.g. a week of diving.
+All bailout gas required taking into account for each to show you the effect of e.g. a week of diving.
 Additionally, the Table Generator is extremely powerful allowing you to quickly create bespoke decompression tables, sorted on depth or on dive time, both in ascending or descending sequence.